thegworld/gtx-browser/ash/components/arc/mojom/README.md

 This directory contains the *.mojom files used for communication between Chrome and ARC.
-As the other end of IPCs is not in Chromium, there are a few caveats when updating an interface in this directory.
+As the other end of IPCs is not in GTx Browser, there are a few caveats when updating an interface in this directory.

 ## Versioning